Five Simple Strategies for Documenting Observations of Children

 With Ann Hutchings and the team at Graybridge Malkam

-In our post Observing Immigrant and Refugee Children, we talked about observations, but they’re just the first step in creating a play-base program that incorporates Intentional Teaching (thoughtful, informed and deliberate) to facilitate Co-learning.
+In our post Observing Immigrant and Refugee Children, we talked about observations, but they’re just the first step in creating a play-based program that incorporates Intentional Teaching (thoughtful, informed and deliberate) to facilitate co-learning.
 To allow for effective planning and to help engage children in the program, observations must be followed by documentation.

 Graybridge Malkam CNC staff have identified five effective and easy-to-implement documentation techniques.
 Try them out and see what a difference they can make in your own program!